nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Add Person

-The Add Person feature that is accessed through the `addPerson` command allows users to add persons of the `Person` class to the contact list in the application.
+The Add Person feature that is accessed through the `addPerson` command allows users to add persons of the `Person` class to the person list in the application.

  The `person` added by the user will have 6 compulsory user-specified fields:
 - Name of the `person`